tekupoko3/leap_year_calculator/README.md

 # leap_year_calculator

 Django-Based leap year calculator.
-If you have any comments about this, feel free to [contact @tekupoko3](https://twitter.com/tekupoko3).
+If you have any comments about this, please feel free to [contact @tekupoko3](https://twitter.com/tekupoko3).

 # JudgeLeapYear.py